binary42/avedac/README.txt

 -----------------------------------------------------------------------------

 Currently aved-mbarivision and aved-pmbarivision will not build on MacOSX.
-However, the graphical interface and classifier code will build fine on MacOSX.
+However, the graphical interface and classifier code will build on MacOSX.
-To build:
+This means that you can run the event detection and tracking on a non-Mac machine, e.g. a Linux Box, and edit the results and run the classifier
+on a Mac.
+This is a workflow that works well for MBARI.

+To build the GUI and classifier:

    	4.1.
-Modify the environment variables
+Modify the environment variables for your Matlab installation

-	     Edit aved-classifier/setup
- 	     Modify the following property to suit your installation:

 	     export MATLAB_ROOT=/Applications/MATLAB_R2009a.app
 	     export MCR_ROOT=/Applications/MATLAB/MATLAB_Compiler_Runtime/v710

 	4.2.
 Run the setup script.
-This will install the necessary environment variables to your ~/Info.plist
+This will install the necessary environment variables to your ~/.bash_profile

+	     $ cd aved-classifier
+	     $ ./setup

 	4.3. (optional) Modify the pom.xml to change the install path